Classic Stuffed Shells

 - Storing: You can store baked shells right in the same baking dish just make sure to cool it to room temperature before refrigerating!
 (Or, you can transfer them into an air-tight food storage container.)
 Cover the leftover dish air-tight and refrigerate.
 Properly stored, they should last 3-4 days.

 - Reheating: you can reheat individual portions in the microwave, just make sure not to overheat it.
 It’s best to reheat in 30-40 second increments just until heated through.
-You can also reheat in the oven at 350°.
-Transfer the shells into a baking dish, cover with aluminum foil and reheat just until heather through.
+You can also reheat in the oven at 350°F. Transfer the shells into a baking dish, cover with aluminum foil and reheat just until heather through.

 - Freezing: See the post for freezing instruction and options.